adrianredgers/cmake-googletest-pybind11-example/README.md

     - Optional because it means CLion puts all build artifacts in the `build` directory, instead of some of them in `cmake-build-debug`.
 - You can always delete `build` and `cmake-build-debug` and regenerate them with a rebuild.
 - CLion CMake is lazy - only builds what it uses.
-    - So it builds the `FactorialLib` and `runUnitTests` needed to run tests in CLion.
+    - So it builds the `FactorialLib` and `myUnitTests` needed to run tests in CLion.
     - But it does not build the Python module target `myfactorial`
     - Hence the need for `compile.sh`